rafasoares/cancancan-wiki/CanCan-2.0.md

 end
 ```

-or you can rescue from the exception separately
+or you can rescue from the exception itself.

 ```ruby
   enable_authorization